 Following the IMO discussions on the use of automotive diesel for shipping, the German Federal Ministry of Transport and Digital Infrastructure (BMVI) initiated a study on the identification of potential additional hazards for the use of diesel with a flashpoint below 60°C in shipping.
-According to IMO's SOLAS Convention, the use of maritime liquid fuels is limited to fuels with a flashpoint equal or above 60°C3 and thus usage of automotive diesel with flashpoint below this threshold is prohibit.
+According to IMO's SOLAS Convention, the use of maritime liquid fuels is limited to fuels with a flashpoint equal or above 60°C1 and thus usage of automotive diesel with flashpoint below this threshold is prohibit.

-The aim of this study is to identify potential additional hazards, assess related risks and identify potential risk control measures to achieve safety equivalence for one representative low-flashpoint diesel with a flashpoint between 52°C and 60°C, in comparison to conventional maritime diesel.
+The aim of this study is to identify potential additional hazards, assess related risks and identify potential risk control measures to achieve safety equivalence for one representative low-flashpoint diesel with a flashpoint of 52°C or above and less than 60°C, in comparison to conventional maritime diesel.